CadlyLabs/website/.context/ui_prompt.md

 <required_sections>
 Build these sections with creative interpretation:

+0. **Navigation bar**
+  - Use the shadcn component `navigation-menu.tsx`, for now each link in the navbar takes us to the corresponding section.
+  - You can find the logo in `public/images/logos/`, this the logo without text, so add the "Cadly Labs" text.

 1. **Hero Section**
    - Headline: "Automatiza el trabajo manual que tu sistema de gestión no puede hacer"
    - Subheadline emphasizing non-disruptive approach: "Sin cambiar de ERP, sin procesos traumáticos"